-Because goats are a farm animal species, all goat owners must comply with extra laws.
+Because goats are farm animals, you'll need to comply with extra laws if you want to keep them.
 For example, there are laws on:

-- the registration of the land on which they are kept
+- The registration of the land you keep them on

-Contact the Department for Environment, Food and Rural Affairs (Defra) for details on the law concerning the keeping of goats.
+Contact the Department for Environment, Food and Rural Affairs (Defra) for details on the laws concerning the keeping of goats.

-For more information on keeping goats download our booklet: An introduction to goat welfare and ownership (PDF 1.1MB).
+For more information on keeping goats download our booklet.